How Can I Be Me While You’re Being You?

 Emotional reactivity is an automatic, usually unconscious response to specific events, situations, or people.
 Sometimes this is a great thing.
 While falling in love, the mere presence of the beloved fills us with fascination and joy.
 We thrill at the smiles of our infants and revel in the excitement of new friends.
 But under stress, emotional reactivity is almost entirely negative.
 The environment seems more threatening or fraught with uncertainty.
 Our “buttons get pushed” more easily.
-We’re more likely to lash out or, if we hold it in, emotionally shutdown.
+We’re more likely to lash out or, if we hold it in, emotionally shut down.
 In couples afflicted with high emotional reactivity, a negative feeling in one partner triggers chaos or shutdown in the other.

 All social animals are subject to high emotional reactivity when the environment is perceived to be dangerous.
 A hair-trigger response shoots adrenaline and cortisol into everyone’s blood stream when one member of the pack senses threat.
-An alarm in one creates alarm in all, which increases chances of survival; the pack has multiple eyes, ears, and noses and a singular alarm system transmitted from any individual to all the others.
+An alarm in one creates alarm in all, which increases the chances of survival; the pack has multiple eyes, ears, and noses and a singular alarm system transmitted from any individual to all the others.

-The problem in human intimate relationships is that the emotional brain is a better safe than sorry alarm system.
-It would rather be wrong 999 times thinking a spouse is a saber tooth tiger than be wrong once thinking a saber tooth tiger is a spouse.
+The problem in intimate human relationships is that the emotional brain is a better-safe-than-sorry alarm system.
+It would rather be wrong 999 times thinking a spouse is a saber-tooth tiger than be wrong once thinking a saber-tooth tiger is a spouse.
 Instead of fangs, the partner has an independent will, which is likely to be construed as stubborn or selfish.
 Behavior requests become demands, calling for submission rather than cooperation, automatically provoking the toddler standoff:

 “If you loved me, you’d do this.”